- Free online signup

 - Gas hold refunds

 - Teen Banking

 You might have seen a black Current card in the hands of one of your favorite influencers.
 Are you wondering if it’s legit and what it brings to the table?
 In this Current review, we’re covering all the ins and outs, but first, here’s our short verdict:

-Current is really easy to use and easy to sign up for online.
-If you’re ready to ditch your dinosaur bank for a digital account, the no-frills Current accounts might just be your best choice.
+Current banking app is really easy to use and easy to sign up for online.
+If you’re ready to ditch your dinosaur bank for a digital current account, the no-frills Current accounts might just be your best choice.

-Current is a US-based mobile-only bank account, offering a checking account service designed to add speed and ease to the banking experience while also allowing customers to manage their money more closely.
+Current is a US-based mobile banking app, offering a current account service designed to add speed and ease to the banking experience while also allowing customers to manage their money more closely.

 It was founded in 2015 by Stuart Sopp, who is the company’s CEO.
 Its headquarters are in the Greater New York area.
-This challenger bank has raised more than $402 million in funding over four rounds and has around 15 investors.
+This challenger banking app has raised more than $402 million in funding over four rounds and has around 15 investors.
 It has about 2 million customers.

-Current is a member of the FDIC, meaning they have the standard insurance coverage limit of $250,000 per depositor.
+Current deposits are insured through Current’s partner bank, Choice Financial Group, Member FDIC.
+This means they have the standard insurance coverage limit of $250,000 per depositor.
 That is 240,000 more than you need as you can’t actually hold more than $10,000 in your Current account.